 A big thank you to Tawkify member, Allie, for inspiring the topic, and also to the masterful photographers of Hey Saturday, who captured the spirit of our lovely LA matchmakers.

 If you’d like a professional photographer to take your dating profile pictures, you’re in luck.
 Hey Saturday will be doing a complimentary photoshoot for one lucky Heartalytics reader in either NYC or Los Angeles!
 Enter to win, here.
+(Update: competition closed, a winner has been selected!)

 Read more about this special photoshoot giveaway at the end of the article.